Back to overview

-There are a few things worth mentioning as a reminder that starting a legal career is competitive and expensive.
+It’s worth mentioning that a legal career is competitive and expensive.
 So, without wanting to detract from the exciting and challenging career on offer, here follows some food for thought…

 Finances

-With up to £9,250 per year undergrad fees, plus postgrad study in 2022-2023 costing up to £17,950 for the Legal Practice Course (LPC), around £18,500 for the Bar course, and the new Solicitors Qualifying Exam (SQE) assessments costing £3,980 (excluding the fees for preparation courses) the road to qualification isn’t cheap.
-In addition, some firms at the smaller end of the market may pay trainees no more than the national minimum wage.
+With more than £9,000 per year undergraduate fees, plus postgraduate study in 2025/26 costing up to £20,085 for the Bar course, and the new Solicitors Qualifying Exam assessments costing £4,908 from September 2025 (excluding the fees for preparation courses), the road to qualification isn’t cheap.
+In addition, some firms at the smaller end of the market may pay trainees no more than the National Minimum Wage.
 Your ability to afford the courses and a potentially low starting wage must be a factor in deciding whether to pursue law as a career.
-That said, there are options to complete the new SQE for around £10,000 in total, depending on the SQE preparation course provider.
-However, prices for the SQE1 and SQE2 preparation courses vary, with the more extensive SQE preparation courses closer to the cost of the LPC.
+Keep an eye out for funding options – our 'Finances’ page on LawCareers.Net has lots of information and advice.

 Academics

 There’s real competition for training contracts and pupillages.
 You must get strong grades from your first year of university onwards.
-Your A-level grades are also important, even though some firms have recently dropped A-level requirements for training contract applications.
-Many firms are adopting contextual recruitment to look beyond A-level grades to assess academic potential and identify candidates they may otherwise miss.
+Your A-level grades are also important.
+However, many firms have adopted contextual recruitment systems like REALrating to look beyond A-level grades to assess academic potential and identify candidates they may otherwise miss.

 Time